 I completely ignored the instructions for the lining and instead bagged the lining by machine using my usual method, including the excellent steps for machine finishing the area where the lining and the facing meet up.

-It completely does my head in that the suggested method for finishing off the hem of the facing and lining is this (go to the last image), which is to trim off the facing to a standard seam allowance, and then “Turn the facing front (E) back to the inside of the garment.
+I don’t like the suggested method for finishing off the hem of the facing and lining is this (go to the last image), which is to trim off the facing to a standard seam allowance and then “Turn the facing front (E) back to the inside of the garment.
 Hand stitch the hem of the facing to the hem of the jacket using a fell stitch”.
-I followed this to the letter with my first jacket because I didn’t know any better and I am totally bamboozled by the unfinished and exposed hem of the facing.
-It looks so bad.
-Also not machine finishing/closing the facing hem is just unexplicable, but I guess Colette was trying to keep it simple for beginners.
-Needless to say I got away with this in my first jacket due to using a wool melton but the finish on this wool crepe version looks a billion times better .
+Although this is a traditional method for hand tailoring, I personally feel it looks terrible.
+I got away with this in my first jacket due to using a wool melton, which does not fray.
+As this crepe does fray, using this bagged lining method, which ensures fully finished seams, is more appropriate.

 I also really hated how the instructions have you just zigzag or serge the bottom edge of the welts where it joins to the pocket lining.
 Although it is inside the pocket this would annoy me everytime I put my hands inside the pockets, so I made bias strips from the lining and hong kong bound those edges without adding too much bulk.

-A black jacket is rather tricky to take photos of but here are some finished shots…
+A black jacket is hard to photograph well, but here are some finished shots…

 I have a comfortable jacket to wear, it took way too long to make, with plenty of mistakes along the way, but now that its done I am happy.
 I don’t think I will make this pattern again though, the next time I am inclined to make a double breasted jacket I plan to tackle this one, Vogue 1467 (minus the super shiny buttons though).

-One thing is for sure: wool crepe is just wonderful to sew with an to wear.
+One thing is for sure: wool crepe is just wonderful to sew with and to wear.
 My question is: why is it so difficult to find here in Australia?
 Does anyone know some good local sources for wool crepe?
-The downturn in the Australian dollar combined with massively increased postage costs mean that ordering from overseas is no longer as easy as it once was.
+With the downturn in the Australian dollar combined with massively increased postage costs, ordering from overseas is no longer as easy as it once was.